10 Downing Street lecterns: 2010–2024: Conservative Party government

-Due to the quick completion of the October 2022 Conservative Party leadership election, Rishi Sunak's lectern was not custom-built for his tenure.
+Rishi Sunak's lectern was not custom-built for his tenure, because of the quick completion of the October 2022 Conservative Party leadership election.
 Instead, Sunak used a lectern from the previous leadership which had cost £3,050.
-The lectern was notably similar to that of his predecessor, but was made with a lighter wood, appeared to be slightly smaller, and had a straight column rather than Truss' curved block design.
-Beth Rigby of Sky News described the lectern as "solid and stable".
+The lectern was similar to that of his predecessor, but was made with a lighter wood, appeared to be slightly smaller, and had a straight column rather than Truss's curved block design.

+2024–present: Labour Party government

-In his first speech at 10 Downing Street following the 2024 general election on 5 July 2024, incoming Labour Prime Minister Keir Starmer made use of the same lectern that Sunak used during his tenure.
-It is unclear whether Starmer will continue the tradition of prime ministers using a unique lectern.
+In his first speech at 10 Downing Street following the 2024 general election, Labour Prime Minister Keir Starmer used the same lectern as Sunak.